Peter Claver

-Peter Claver (Pedro Claver y Corberó; 26 June 1580 – 8 September 1654) was a Spanish Jesuit priest and missionary born in Verdú, Spain, who, due to his life and work, became the patron saint of slaves, Colombia, and ministry to African Americans.
+Peter Claver (Pere Claver i Sobocano, Pedro Claver y Corberó; 26 June 1580 – 8 September 1654) was a Spanish Jesuit priest and missionary born in Verdú, Spain, Spanish Empire, who, due to his life and work, became the patron saint of slaves, Colombia, and ministry to African Americans.

 During the 40 years of his ministry in the New Kingdom of Granada, it is estimated he personally baptized around 300,000 people and heard the confessions of over 5,000 people per year.
 He is also patron saint for seafarers.
 He is considered a heroic example of what should be the Christian praxis of love and of the exercise of human rights.

 The Congress of Colombia declared September 9 as the National Day of Human Rights in his honor.

 Early life

-Claver was born in 1580 into a devoutly Catholic and prosperous farming family in the Spanish village of Verdú, Urgell, located in the Province of Lleida, Spain about 54 mi from Barcelona.
+Claver was born in 1580 into a devoutly Catholic and prosperous farming family in the village of Verdú, Urgell, located in Spain about 54 mi from Barcelona.
 He was born 70 years after King Ferdinand of Spain set the colonial slavery culture into motion by authorizing the purchase of 250 African slaves in Lisbon for his territories in New Spain.

 Later, as a student at the University of Barcelona, Claver was noted for his intelligence and piety.
 After two years of study there, Claver wrote these words in the notebook he kept throughout his life: "I must dedicate myself to the service of God until death, on the understanding that I am like a slave."